mazemasterjs/mazemaster-shared-library/README.md

 ## Change Notes

+### v1.7.2

+- ObjectBase.validateField - changed all debug logging to trace

 ### v1.7.1

 - Separated basic Maze content (properties & accessors) and extended functionality (generate, solve, etc) into two classes: BaseMaze and Maze (not so sure this was a great idea...)